Saint George’s dragon

 Wow… I indeed hadn’t viewed it that way.
 But this is a very different story than what I know about you…

 You’re right.
 The ancient story is inaccurate because its metaphorical depth was not understood.
 That tale says I ‘converted’ people.
 Well, that ‘conversion’ is kind of right because when I get to work, a person turns inward and aligns with Truth.
 Also, according to the books, I was arrested and tortured.
 According to legend, I was captured by Christian persecutors and tortured.
 I was placed on a wheel with double-edged swords, dipped in boiling oil, and had to drink poison, yet I suffered no injuries.
-Well, those tortures were metaphorical: being silenced by double-speaking, being immersed in framing, and having to swallow poisonous slander.
+Well, those tortures were metaphorical: being silenced by doublespeak, being immersed in framing, and having to swallow poisonous slander.
 Of course, I suffered no harm from this.
 How can a metaphor for a great inner spiritual strength even get injured?
 It’s impossible.
 My existence is even doubted by those who don’t understand what I truly stand for.
 Their only way to try to bring me down now is by denying my existence.

 That’s quite something… Can you also say something about your own image?

 Certainly.
 Firstly, I’m on a white horse.
 And as you might know, horses represent feelings, emotions, and motives of humans.
 My horse is white, indicating my feelings are pure.
-The white horse symbolizes a purified Feeling Center in humans, which is why the term knight on a white horse is always used.
+The white horse symbolizes a purified Emotional Center in humans, which is why the term knight on a white horse is always used.
 This proverbial knight, with his intentions, is entirely pure, and every woman, deep down, is obviously eagerly waiting for him.
 My drive to defeat the dragon, therefore, is utterly pure, as you can see from my white horse.
 I serve a higher purpose.
-With my left hand, I steer my horse, with my feeling – actually from my right brain hemisphere, which is sensitive and creative – and with my right hand, I wield my lance.
+With my left hand, I drive my horse, with my feeling principle – actually from my right brain hemisphere, which is sensitive and creative – and with my right hand, I wield my lance.

 Yes, a very long lance, as I see in all the icons.

 That’s right.
 My weapon is a very long lance, a historic thrusting weapon.
 The lance of discernment.
 With it, you can keep your enemy at a distance because of its length, but you can also kill them if necessary.
 The length signifies the distance I maintain from my opponent – with my right hand, driven by my analytical left brain hemisphere.
 This distance is an internal one.
 If I had to use a knife, I would have to approach the dragon much closer, making it easier for it to bite me.
-With my horse AND my lance, I can enter the battle in balance, with my pure Feeling and Reason.
+With my horse AND my lance, I can enter the battle in balance, with my pure Emotion and Reason.

 The lance is also symbolic.
 You probably know the expression ‘to break a lance’ for something or someone.
 It means you strongly support or defend something.
 In my case, I stand up – as part of the human spirit – for the purity OF that human spirit.